MDAnalysis/membrane-curvature/docs/source/pages/Algorithm.rst

 via :func:`~membrane_curvature.curvature.gaussian_curvature_monge`.

-Similarly, the calculation of mean and Gaussian curvature is performed in every frame and the result has units Å :sup:`-2` and is stored in :attr:`MembraneCurvature.results.gaussian_curvature` for each frame.
+As for the calculation of mean curvature, Gaussian curvature is calculated for every frame and the result has units Å :sup:`-2` and is stored in :attr:`MembraneCurvature.results.gaussian_curvature` for each frame.